Scroll to Continue

 Where: The Eastern shore of Maui

 The Hana Highway (HI-360) has 620 curves and 59 bridges.
 The road leads you through flourishing rainforests, flowing waterfalls, plunging pools and dramatic seascapes.
 Please keep in mind that you’ll encounter challenging turns and narrow bridges along the way, so it’s important to exercise caution and take your time.
-There are plenty of opportunities to stop and enjoy the lovely views, so get an early start and take your time on your drive.
+Joining a tour will eliminate stress for the driver and passengers, allowing for a more enjoyable experience and guides provide valuable insights about the surrounding area and its cultural history.
+There are plenty of opportunities to stop and enjoy the lovely views.
 While it’s all about the journey, once you reach the beautiful and quiet town of Hana, you’ll see why it’s worth the trip.